stakx-io/stakx.io/_docs/user/pageviews.md

 In your Twig templates, you have access to the special `this.iterators` array that has keys respective to the Front Matter variable and the value of the current iteration for your template.
 In the above example, `this.iterators.categories` will be set to `announcements` when the `/blog/categories/announcements/` page is being generated and so on.

+{{ callouts.tip(
+  'Heads Up',
-> **Heads Up!** The "value expansion" feature is only available to the `permalink` Front Matter key; an error will be thrown if used for any other key.
+  'The "value expansion" feature is only available to the `permalink` Front Matter key; an error will be thrown if used for any other key.'
+) }}

 ## Permalinks